narengan/cis/cli/cli-metrics.md

    `DNS_DOMAIN_ID` is the id of DNS domain.

 ### OPTIONS:
    `-i, --instance`  Instance name.
-If not set, the context instance specified by 'ibmcloud cis instance-set' will be used.
+If not set, the context instance specified by `ibmcloud cis instance-set` will be used.

    `-s, --since `    Since time to now.
 Valid values are: 6h (6 hours ago), 12h, 1d (1 day ago), 1w (1 week ago), 1m (1 month ago), 3m.

    `-t, --table`     Output table.
 Valid values are 'requests', 'bandwidth', 'uniques', 'threats' and 'status_code'.
-If not set, output all the tables.
+If not set, it will output all the tables.

    `-o, --output`    Output the result as JSON style to a file.
-If not set, will output the result to terminal.
+If not set, it will output the result to terminal.

 #### Output Message: